marcellofchua/dotFiles/README.md

 This dotFiles will contain only the dotFiles meant for sharing to people publically that may like my configurations for some software.
 Should be for the following:
 kitty, vesktop, hyprland, wofi, zshrc, and whatever else I missed lol.

+Update: 1/19/25
+Deleted my dotFiles here while I'm working on the issues with my Install script.